-Building on initial preparation in the ADN or diploma program, the online RN to BSN programs at Sullivan University prepares students for a broader scope of practice, providing a holistic perspective, and an understanding of the cultural, social, economic, community and leadership issues that impact patients and shape nursing care.
+Building on preparation in the ADN or diploma program, the online RN to BSN programs at Sullivan prepare students for a broader scope of practice and provide a holistic perspective.
+This is achieved through learning the cultural, social, economic, community, and leadership issues that impact patients and shape nursing care.

-To meet these needs, Sullivan offers courses focusing on evidence based practice, economics and finance, diversity in healthcare, management and leadership, community theory and family theory, quality care and patient safety and technology and informatics.
-This course content, and other competencies identified by the American Association of Colleges of Nursing and other professional organizations, is included.
+To meet these needs, Sullivan offers courses focusing on the following: economics and finance, diversity in healthcare, management and leadership, community theory, family theory, quality care, patient safety, and technology and informatics.
+This course content--along with competencies identified by the American Association of Colleges of Nursing and other professional organizations--is included.

-The online RN to BSN Programs at Sullivan University provides critical knowledge and a valuable credential for the next step in your professional life.
-The online format allows students to earn a BSN degree in a timely manner - a degree based on the AACN Essentials for Baccalaureate Education, and on professional standards from national organizations.
+The online RN to BSN programs at Sullivan University provide critical knowledge and a valuable credential for the next step in your professional life.
+The online format allows students to earn a BSN Degree in a timely manner--a degree based on the AACN Essentials for Baccalaureate Education and professional standards from national organizations.

-This top-quality program is provided in a 24/7 format that allows students from around the globe to interact and enhance their overall education development.
-The RN to BSN experiences requires no mandatory log-in times, and Registered Nurses receive 60 block credits for previous nursing courses taken in the associate degree program.
+This premier program is provided in a 24/7 format that allows students from around the globe to interact and enhance their overall education development.
+The RN to BSN experience requires no mandatory log-in times, and registered nurses receive 60 block credits for previous nursing courses taken in the Associate Degree program.
 Using an accelerated format, core nursing courses are taken sequentially.

-All courses taken in the Sullivan University College of Nursing are taught by respected professionals in nursing with frontline experience in nursing practice and teaching.
-Over 80% of nursing faculty have a Doctorate, and all have a Master's degree in nursing.
-Faculty are matched to the courses they teach, provide individualized attention and have the experience as well as the academic preparation that allows students to have a solid academic experience.
+All courses taken in the Sullivan University College of Nursing are taught by respected professionals with frontline experience in nursing practice and teaching.
+Over 80% of nursing faculty have a Doctorate and all have a Master's Degree in Nursing.
+Faculty are matched to the courses they teach, yielding individualized attention and academic preparation that ensure students have a solid academic experience.

 Sullivan University's RN to BSN program is completely online, giving you the flexibility to fit school into your busy schedule.

-The RN to BSN student enters the program with knowledge, skills and experience as a registered nurse.
-The RN to BSN program: enhances your knowledge and skills by providing an in-depth exploration of career goals; enhancing the knowledge of community and public health nursing; teaching leadership and management skills with a focus on holistic nursing care and evidence based nursing practice; and provides an in-depth preparation for leadership positions.
+The RN to BSN student enters the program with knowledge, skills, and experience as a registered nurse.
+The RN to BSN program does the following: increases your knowledge and skills by providing an in-depth exploration of career goals, teaches community and public health nursing, educates you in leadership and management skills focusing on holistic nursing care and evidence-based practices, and provides thorough preparation for leadership positions.
 In addition, courses provide a foundation to pursue graduate study.

 Bachelor of Science in Nursing Program Learning Outcomes

-PLO 3: Students will develop an evidence-based, clinically competent nursing plans for patients.
+PLO 3: Students will develop evidence-based, clinically competent nursing plans for patients.

 PLO 4: Students will utilize healthcare information systems in the delivery of quality patient care.

-PLO 5: Students will demonstrate ethical, legal, and holistic behaviors associate with the delivery of quality patient care.
+PLO 5: Students will demonstrate ethical, legal, and holistic behaviors associated with the delivery of quality patient care.